 I personally like to get my hands on real nuts and bolts training and business building strategies as oppose to watching people dance on stage.

-If you love the products and can objectively say they are worthwhile buying, then becoming a rep could be a good way to get those products cheaper and make a few extra bucks on the side.
-You could even make a full time income doing this, but I personally don't recommend relying on your family and friends to build your organisation.
+If you love the Isagenix products and you genuinely believe they are worth buying, then becoming an Isagenix distributor could be a great way to get those products cheaper and make a few extra bucks on the side, promoting products you like.